Tasburgh: Roman Tasburgh

 After the Romans invaded Britain in AD 43 the Iceni became a client kingdom falling under full Roman rule following their revolt under Queen Boudica in AD 60.

 The most impressive sign of Roman times in Tasburgh was and remains the trunk road running from south to north across the parish, now the A140 which runs from Norwich to Ipswich.
 The road was constructed to link important Roman towns at London and Colchester with the newly established capital of the Iceni, Venta Icenorum, which stood alongside the River Tas at Caistor St Edmund.
 Built in a series of straight alignments thrust remorselessly across existing field patterns it stood on a thirty feet wide embankment.
 The roadway itself was twenty feet wide with a steeply cambered surface of hard packed gravel.
 With little maintenance from the end of the Roman era in AD 410 to the building of a turnpike in 1768, the embankment and road surface were worn down and the road fell away from its straight alignment on hills, including Tasburgh Hill.
-Where the road follows its original course in the north of the parish we can imagine couriers of the Imperial Post galloping by, smart mule carts, merchant's pack horses, lumbering farm wagons delaying other traffic and weary pedestrians; all using the road for many of the same reasons that we do today.

-The possible sites of Roman farmhouses are indicated by scatters of tile fragments at three locations.
-Excavations in the eastern end of the churchyard in 1975 and in 1979/80 produced 3421b of Roman tile pieces and two sherds of Romano-British pottery (Point X on Map).
-Broken roof tiles and pottery fragments have been held to indicate a farmhouse at the top of the now defunct Figgett Lane (Point Y on Map).
-A third farmhouse has been inferred from tiles found at Church Wood near Rainthorpe Hall (Point Z on Map).
-A minor Roman road to, or passing, this farmhouse is indicated by the north-western parish boundary, once a lane, which runs in a straight line toward the corner of Church Wood.
-Straight lengths of parish boundaries sometimes indicate the line of a lost Roman road.